dawnranger/spark-pscan/README.md

 ```

 ##Ackowledgement

-This repo is a reorganization of the PSCAN implementation in [this repo](sparkling-graph).
+This repo is a re-organization of the PSCAN implementation in [this repo](sparkling-graph) with some minor change in order to make it more readable.